-In the automotive industry, active safety refers to electronic systems in a vehicle that help drivers reduce the severity of accidents or avoid them entirely by managing steering, braking and propulsion.
+In the automotive industry, active safety refers to the Advanced Driving Assistance Systems (ADAS) in a vehicle that help drivers reduce the severity of accidents or avoid them entirely by managing steering, braking and propulsion.

 Safety has always been of paramount concern in the automotive world.
 The industry has developed world-class testing protocols related to vehicle safety, and its advances have been highly successful at reducing the number of traffic fatalities.
 The rate of fatalities per 100 million vehicle miles traveled has decreased dramatically over the last few decades, from 3.35 in 1975 to 1.13 in 2018.